pfgithub/scpl/docs/actions/getdetailsofitunesartist.md

-## Get Details of iTunes Artist / getdetailsofitunesartist (internally `is.workflow.actions.properties.itunesartist`)
+## Get Details of iTunes Artist / GetDetailsofiTunesArtist (internally `is.workflow.actions.properties.itunesartist`)

 > This action is not yet complete.
 Some arguments may be missing.